Starbots-creative/stoke-on-trent-college/README.md

 Inside your git issue you will see the top comment contains and overview of the desired outcomes with some information about how to attempt a solution.
 This will also include the acceptance criteria for the issue and whatever other relevant information is required.
 I have created a file structure for this project with blank files ready for your components.
-You will find your component file inside the `components` directory.
+You will find your component file inside the `/components` directory.

 You can start coding right away and committing changes to your branch.
 Be sure to make your commits at what feels like a 'good place'.
 For example don't make a commit half way through defining a function.
 Finish what you are doing then make a commit.
-Even if what you have done doesn't work has some bugs, its okay to commit.
+Even if what you have done doesn't work or has some bugs, its okay to commit.
 A completed attempt will help get better feedback or support than a half written ...

 You are welcome to ask for support within your git issue.
-You can tag myself or your fellow students using @ followed by their username.
+You can tag myself or your fellow students using @ followed by their username inside a comment.
 Please feel free to ask for help if you get stuck or are unsure.

-Git messages are styled using markdown.
+Git comments and messages are styled using markdown.
 Try to use this where you can to structure your git comments and pull requests. 🔗 [Markdown Cheat sheet](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

-Once you have created a Pull request for your branch you can comment and provide feedback with using the same methods.
+Once you have created a Pull request for your branch you can comment and provide feedback using the same methods.

 If you have any questions feel free to @ me in your issue.